A back-to-basics application of biblical marriage principles today

 If you believe in the Bible then you believe there are two institutions that have existed as long as humanity has been on this earth.
 First, there was the institution of obedience and honor to the Almighty Creator.
 God created and blessed Adam, and he in turn owed his allegiance to God.
 The second institution was that of marriage.
 Upon the creation of Eve it was declared that Adam would be committed and faithful to his wife, Eve.
 Loyalty to God and Marriage - two God-declared necessities that began the human journey.
 As we look around at our present conditions two new things become ominously apparent.
 First, we have all but lost our godly loyalty, and second, we are rapidly losing our marital bearings.
 For many, marriage still remains a vital piece of the human puzzle, so how do we keep its vitality relevant?
+Should you stay married even if you aren't happy?
 What do we do?
 How do we act?
 What do we avoid?
-Our best course of action to find answers is to go back to the book where it all started…
+Our best course of action to find answers is to go back to the Book where it all started…

 When looking to the Bible for answers and “secrets” about marriage, most of us will dutifully quote the text in Genesis where Adam and Eve are brought together.
 That text clearly and dramatically states that because woman was taken out from man, he and she through their marriage are to be an inseparable and united couple.
 It states the man will leave his parents and “cleave” to his wife – he will hold her close to him as the most cherished part of his own life.
 We dutifully read these words and then we go on to other Scriptures, primarily in the New Testament, to build our reasoning.